The Merchant's Guild

 As always, players should play to the spirit of the rules, which for Merchant, is to create opportunities for characters to earn and spend coin, turning the wheels of commerce.
 All combinations of abilities within Merchant and other Character Paths are subject to Organizer oversight.

-Merchants circulate in-game physical coins in Osterra’s economy.
-Shops must be separate from the Land Game; they cannot buy, trade, or sell land game resources, such as Golden Dragons or Ore.
-Likewise, merchants dealing in real-life currency are also governed separately, through Organizers directly.
+Merchants often circulate in-game physical coins in Osterra’s economy and create vibrant immersive environments at events.
+Shops must be separate from Land Game currency; they cannot buy, trade, or sell land game resources, such as Golden Dragons or Ore.

 With that in mind, you’ll need a business to found!
 There are application forms to fill out and agreements to sign.
 Typical bureaucracy!